top

 Children

-The first official schools were established last century by the king Rama V. Before schools could only be found in temples.
+The first official schools were established last century by Thai king Rama V. Before schools could only be found in Buddhist temples.
 It was the only way for poor people to study.
 When they were old enough, the novices studied in Buddhist universities in Bangkok.
-But only boys have the chance to study, girls were denied this opportunity.
+But only boys had the chance to study, girls were denied this opportunity.

 Women

 In Thailand women cannot be monks but nuns.
 They wear white robes and their head is also shaved.
-Being a female novice is less valued than being a monk.
-A Thai tradition says that only women who did have a bad love affair become female novice ("MAE CHI" - แม่ชี).
+Being a female novices is less valued than being a monk.
+A Thai tradition says that only women who did have a bad love affair become female novices ("MAE CHI" - แม่ชี).
 Those young women want to make a break in their life.

 Female novices are quite often seen in Thailand.
-Everyday they wake up at 4 a.m, meditate, help and prepare the monks meal.
-Then learn Dharma, Pali language, meditate, and rest.
-They have one meal per day.
+Everyday they wake up at 4 AM, meditate, help and prepare the monks meal.
+Then learn Dharma, Pali language, meditate and rest.
+They have two meals per day.
 Female novices are always under the control of an abbot.

 White-robed laywomen